HiddenWaste/HiddenWaste/README.md

 I'm an Undergraduate Student interested in all things AI, Audio, Data, WebDev, and even more!

-Currently Working on: Simply refining my software dev skills and workflow!
+Currently Working on: My Final Undergrad Project!

 Preferred languages - Python, JavaScript, Supercollider, C++, HTML, CSS